The Henrik Frode Obel Foundation has three main goals:

 Where do the funds come from?

 The Henrik Frode Obel Foundation draws on the endowment left by Henrik Frode Obel.
-Each year, a portion of the proceeds from the endowment goes to the award prize sum, the travel grants, the internationalisation funds, and the symposium.
+Each year, a portion of the proceeds from the endowment goes to the award prize sum, the travel grants, the internationalisation funds, and the exhibitions, lectures, and other events to promote the circulation of new ideas.

 Who can apply for the funds?